-- (ii) What are the opportunities that would promote demand and effective use of climate information and services? - (iii) Which threats are likely to reduce the interest in and the effective use of climate information and services? - (iv) Do regional/global initiatives/products meet your expectations, especially from the perspective of helping national /sub-national experts develop climate services?
-Please be specific on which ones? - (v) What can be the contribution of your institution to enhance these types of regional products and initiatives?
+- (i) What are the opportunities that would promote demand and effective use of climate information and services? - (ii) Which threats are likely to reduce the interest in and the effective use of climate information and services? - (iii) Do regional/global initiatives/products meet your expectations, especially from the perspective of helping national /sub-national experts develop climate services?
+Please be specific on which ones? - (iv) What can be the contribution of your institution to enhance these types of regional products and initiatives?

 Positive aspects/advantages etc. Gaps/constraints, etc. In relation to national Met services (S) Strengths Characteristics of the activity that give it an advantage over others.
 (W) Weaknesses Characteristics that place the activity at disadvantage relative to others.
-In relation to other partners (O) Opportunities Elements that the project could exploit to its advantage (T) Threats Elements in the environment that could cause trouble to the activity
+In relation to other partners (O) Opportunities Elements that the project (T) Threats Elements in the environment that could cause trouble to the activity